nghiattran/Rules-of-thumb/OS/Modern-Operating-Systems.md

 Drawback:
 * Fragmentation: create a lots of holes which can be too small for a program ti fit in
-* Only works well for fixed files
+* Only works well for fixed size files

 ##### Linked-List Allocation